.png)

 Behavioural Indicators

-Yes stress can turn into burnout and identifying the change can be hard.
-Burnout symptoms often develop gradually, creeping up on you, making it easy for you to dismiss each one as unconnected or temporary.
+Stress can turn into burnout but identifying the change can be hard.
+Burnout symptoms often develop gradually, creeping up on you stage by stage, making it easy for you to dismiss each one as unconnected or temporary.

 You may recognise that feeling of exhaustion but being unable to sleep, being overwhelmed, irritable, unable to get things done as you used to.
 Or maybe you know you need a break but when you take one you are unable to relax, or when you finally do, it just never seems long enough.
 Maybe you have started to feel a sense of detachment from your own life or can’t seem to get the same enjoyment in things.
 These are all symptoms of burnout, not just stress.